Navigating Career Transitions: From Nursing to Software Development – Part 2: The Leap

 What happens after you leave a career behind?
 Here’s how I navigated my journey from nursing graduate to aspiring software developer failures, wins, and all.

-Embarking on a career change can be both exhilarating and terrifying.
-It’s stepping into the unknown, driven by the hope for something more fulfilling and aligned with who you truly are.
-In this post, I’m sharing my personal journey how I transitioned from studying and graduating as a nurse to pursuing a career in software development.
-Along the way, I’ll offer some reflections and tips for anyone navigating a similar path.
+In this post, I’m sharing my personal story how I went from graduating as a nurse to pursuing a career in software development.
+Along the way, I’ll share lessons and reflections for anyone who might be standing at a similar crossroads.

 There were moments when I seriously considered quitting.
 One of the turning points was talking to a university counsellor.
 I was exhausted, emotionally drained, and unsure if I had what it took to keep going.
 They helped me see the bigger picture that my honours degree could open doors, and that I wasn’t stuck forever.